Jodicooli/GraphRAG/Theory/README.md

 This section outlines both the benefits and downsides of building GraphRAG systems from scratch or via tooling, and how our project was structured around real use cases.

-If you want to discover what GraphRAG application we made you can check out the following two fodlers:
+If you want to discover what GraphRAG application we made you can check out the following two folders:

 - **/Custom_GraphRAG_Application**
 - **/GraphRAG_Library**